Alaska Orienteering Festival 2025

 An extra-long classic event in an open alpine venue with lots of contour lines.
 This event will provide an extra physical challenge that will be rewarded by spectacular views of the Talkeetna Mountains and the Susitna River and Willow Creek drainage.

 Location: The start/finish is TBD, but likely will be at the small parking area at the intersection of Willow-Fishhook Road and Craigie Creek Road (https://maps.app.goo.gl/Gte1B1zf8Cdzb1XC7).
 It is about 25 miles east of the Parks highway on the Willow Fishhook Road (see directions for Saturday’s event).
 If you are coming from the group camp site, just follow the crowd.
 If you are coming from Anchorage for just this event, it will be faster to come over the pass from the east (see Google link above for directions).
+NOTE: as of June 20th report, while the Hatcher Pass road to Independence Mine is open, the summit of the pass is still closed so not a good route to Craigie Creek.

 Schedule: Starts from 10am to 11am.